cometbft/cometbft/UPGRADING.md

 ### RPC API

-* The RPC API version is now reflected on the endpoint.
+* The RPC API is now versioned.
-  Although invoking methods without specifying the version is still supported for now, support will be dropped in future releases and users are urged to use the new format.
+  Although invoking methods without specifying the version is still supported for now, support will be dropped in future releases and users are urged to use the versioned approach.
-  For example, instead of `curl localhost:26657/block?height=5` use `curl localhost:26657/v1/block?height=5`
+  For example, instead of `curl localhost:26657/block?height=5`, use `curl localhost:26657/v1/block?height=5`.

 ## v0.38.0